 - Air-popped popcorn (seasoned with nutritional yeast, herbs, spices — maybe even a dash of lemon juice!)

 - Raw cookies and balls

 - Chopped frozen fruit

-5 Whole Food, Plant-Based Healthy Snacks for When You Want to Impress
+5 Whole Foods, Plant-Based Healthy Snack Options that Are Sure to Impress

 There may be times when you feel the need to put a bit more effort into snacks you’ll be sharing, and the good news is you can have both style and substance with these delicious, nutrient-dense offerings from Food Revolution Network’s Plant-Powered & Thriving (PPT) and WHOLE Life Club (WLC).

 1. Roasted Red Pepper Hummus